davidecavestro/123table/README.md

   -create \
   -url jdbc:sqlite:/data/foo.db
 ```
-to load it into a newly created *foo* table of a sqlite db.
+to load its rows into a newly created *foo* table of a sqlite db.
 <br>
-Replace the `-url` value with a property JDBC url for your target db.
+Replace the `-url` value with a proper JDBC url for your target db.
 <br>
 Use the `--help` flag to get the full list of options.